Synthetixio/js-monorepo/v3/docs/docs/technical-reference/smart-contracts.md

 function getPositionDebt(uint128 accountId, uint128 poolId, address collateralType) external returns (int256)
 ```

-Returns the debt of the specified staking position.
+Returns the debt of the specified liquidity position.
 Credit is expressed as negative debt.

 This is not a view function, and actually updates the entire debt distribution chain.
 To call this externally as a view function, use `staticall`.